Towards Unsupervised Training of Matching-based Graph Edit Distance Solver via Preference-aware GAN: Abstract

 \section{Abstract}

 Graph Edit Distance (GED) is a fundamental graph similarity metric widely used in various applications.
 However, computing GED is an NP-hard problem.
 Recent state-of-the-art hybrid GED solver has shown promising performance by formulating GED as a bipartite graph matching problem, then leveraging a generative diffusion model to predict node matching between two graphs, from which both the GED and its corresponding edit path can be extracted using a traditional algorithm.
-However, such methods typically rely heavily on ground-truth supervision, where the ground-truth labels are often costly to obtain in real-world scenarios.
+However, such methods typically rely heavily on ground-truth supervision, where the ground-truth node matchings are often costly to obtain in real-world scenarios.
 In this paper, we propose GEDRanker, a novel unsupervised GAN-based framework for GED computation.
-Specifically, GEDRanker consists of a matching-based GED solver and introduces an interpretable preference-aware discriminator with an effective training strategy to guide the matching-based GED solver toward generating high-quality node matching without the need for ground-truth labels.
+Specifically, GEDRanker consists of a matching-based GED solver and introduces an interpretable preference-aware discriminator.
+By leveraging preference signals over different node matchings derived from edit path lengths, the discriminator can guide the matching-based solver toward generating high-quality node matching without the need for ground-truth supervision.
 Extensive experiments on benchmark datasets demonstrate that our GEDRanker enables the matching-based GED solver to achieve near-optimal solution quality without any ground-truth supervision.
+The source code is available at \url{https://github.com/piupiupiuu/GEDRanker}.